skrey/yellow-extensions/features/core/README.md

 You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version.
 You can open the [log file](https://extensions.datenstrom.se/help/api#troubleshooting) to show system diagnostics.
 You can also add a `[yellow]` shortcut to a page.
 See examples below.

-## How to hide a page from the navigation
+## How to hide a page

-All `content` folders are available on your website.
-Set `Status` in the [settings](#settings) at the top of a page.
-You can chose between different status values, to make a page invisible and control who can access it.
+Set `Status: unlisted` in the [settings](#settings) at the top of a page.
+The page will no longer be visible.
+You can chose between different status values, to hide a page and control who can access it.

 ## How to redirect to another page